bvoight/mutvar_fwdRegr/README.md

 0 1 0 = G
 1 0 0 = T
 ````
 which means the "reference" nucleotide is "A", i.e., the change in probability of substitution which is estimated is change (C, G, or T) relative To A.

 Note that you can have multiple interactions (here, 2way, but 3 or 4 way, for example).
 The modelfiles will give the list all of these possible interactions

-Finally, for specific models that fix CpG context, this means that p4 is always set to "G". in that case, you don't need to include this as a variable, and there will be no interaction terms possible with that position, i.e., the model space is 'reduced'.
+Finally, for specific models that fix CpG context, this means that p5 is always set to "G". in that case, you don't need to include this as a variable, and there will be no interaction terms possible with that position, i.e., the model space is 'reduced'.
 I have provided those listings for you.

+And obviously, p4 is excluded since that is the position of the polymorphic site, and in our case, we're stratifying each substitution classes of which there are 9: A-C, A-G, A-T, C-A, C-G, C-T (non-CpG), and C-A, C-G, C-T (CpG).

 ````
 # Run model and feature building.